Wednesday, 10 February 2016

 ─ "We also talk about the soul and many concepts with which you seem to agree: love, redemption, conscience.
 But God did not want certain things to be done."

-─ "Look, Elmet - said Miguel-, there are beliefs that don't make sense.
+─ "Look, Elmet - said Miguel-, there are beliefs that don't make any sense.
 You try to transmit God as love, as a father and...
 God cannot claim to have created me with a nature to require me to behave otherwise.
 Or He can do it.
 But then there is no reason for me to love Him.
-He can condemn me to burning hell, but even there I would continue not loving Him, if He has wanted me to live as He has not created me.
-If I had children I would allow them to live as they want to live.
-I do not believe that God, whose existence I do not deny, has created the world as you see it."
+He can send me to burning hell, but even there I would continue not loving Him, if He has wanted me to live as He has not created me.
+If I had children I would allow them to live the way they want to live.
+I can't believe that God, whose existence I do not deny, has created the world as you see it."

-They were there because they believed that alongside these pagans they would earn before the Kingdom of Heaven, martyrs who heard their wicked words, participating in bad and little food, uncomfortable homes, they even perceived the divine word better in the shadows of their tents.
+They remained there because they believed that alongside these pagans they would earn the Kingdom of Heaven before, martyrs who heard their wicked words, sharing bad and little food, uncomfortable homes and they even perceived the divine word better in the shadows of their tents.
 They felt God better listening to the thoughts of the ones hostile to Him...

 But they finally went away knowing their words were useless.
-And a few days later came Bruce accompanied by a beggar who he had met in the street.
+And a few days later Bruce came accompanied by a beggar who he had met in the street.
 He was tall and dark-haired.
 He was dirty and tired.
 He did not feel at ease with himself.
 He introduced himself as Wayne Dives.
-He was talking with them a while and they noticed he felt dissatisfied.
-A bad moment had taken him to the street and he wanted to leave soon from here.
-He was a month with them and it was very clear that they were mere acquaintances, not friends.
-Not even his fellow mates, but he was friendly and polite.
+He was talking with them for a while and they noticed he felt dissatisfied.
+A bad moment in his life had taken him to the street and he wanted to leave it soon.
+He was with them for a month and it was very clear that they were mere acquaintances, not friends.
+Not even his mates, but he was friendly and polite.
 One afternoon at the Basilica Mistress Oakes and Olivia were speaking of him, and the latter asked.

 ─ "For years I’ve been hearing you say that one day we will be eight.
 Do you think that Wayne is the eighth?"

-─ "He shares our conversations and listens to us with respect, but you know he wants to go from here.
-I believe that the eighth is someone who really wants to stay with us.
+─ "He shares our conversations and listens to us with respect, but you know he wants to leave the streets.
+I believe that the eighth will be someone who really wants to stay with us.
 I don't think it is Wayne.
-I don't know if we will have to wait much longer, but we still await him."
+I don't know whether we will have to wait much longer, but we still await him."

 And they said no more.
-Wayne Dives spent with them all that February of year 29.
+Wayne Dives was with them all that February of year 29.
 Lucy's pregnancy was going well and he encouraged her.
-He had his own tent and slept next to Miguel and John, to the south.
-He talked always with a hint of nostalgia.
+He had his own tent and slept next to Miguel and John, on the south.
+He always talked with a bit of nostalgia.
 He wanted a house, some money and some food.
 He treated them well but he clearly did not identify with them.
 And meanwhile he never lost the habit of gambling.
-He frequently visited the racecourse and saw horses before betting.
-And in early March he won a day a good quantity of money with which he could leave the street ipso facto.
+He frequently visited the racecourse and saw the horses before betting.
+And in early March one day he won a good quantity of money with which he could leave the street ipso facto.
 In fact he said all this with contempt, almost laughing and left them forever.
-He never came to see them again and they soon knew him mixed up in several profitable businesses that made him even rich, but from then on Wayne Dives was known as the beggar who did not become the eighth, the false beggar.
+He never came to see them again and they soon knew him mixed up in several profitable businesses that made him even rich, but from then on Wayne Dives was known as the beggar who never became the eighth, the false beggar.

-Wayne had just gone and on Sunday March 11, Lucy wanted Luke to know Wrathfall Bridge, because she many times had heard him say that he wanted to see where Lucy had slept.
-And that afternoon they started from Mill Bridge, from south to north, on the eastern outskirts.
-Blood Cattle Route was then deserted and arriving at Arcade Bridge, Lucy said.
+Wayne had just gone and on Sunday March 11, Lucy wanted Luke to know Wrathfall Bridge, because she many times had heard him say that he wanted to see the place where Lucy had slept.
+And that afternoon they started walking from Mill Bridge, south to north, on the eastern outskirts.
+Blood Cattle Route was then deserted and reaching Arcade Bridge, Lucy said.

 Then they were a short time in Umbra Terrae Boulevard, which Luke knew very well.
-He had gone there frequently as a child, especially to play with James, who that day they did not visit, but to whose home they went often.
+He had gone there frequently as a child, especially to play with James, who that day they did not visit, but to whose house they often went.
 Instead, they preferred to climb Knights Hill, where they had met.
-There was Luke awhile as if praying, recalling the battle with the bald people, the fog in which he had known Lucy, the conception of the girl or boy that already was moving in the womb of its mother, and his subsequent time there until they moved.
-Lucy led him to some southern elm and something they stopped to do there, writing in its wood.
+There was Luke awhile as if praying, recalling the battle with the bald men, the fog in which he had known Lucy, the conception of the girl or boy that was already moving in its mother's womb, and his subsequent time there until they moved.
+Lucy led him to some southern elms and something they stopped to do there, writing in its wood.

 It was already dark when past Knights Bridge they started walking down Wall Street.
-The Seductress Outskirt was already less dangerous, as it was the area of the hospital, and crime seemed to have been transferred to the west, between that district of Castlebridge and Heathwood.
+The Seductress Outskirt was now less dangerous, since it was the area of the hospital, and crime seemed to have been transferred to the west, between that district of Castlebridge and Heathwood.

 And finally they went down to Wrathfall Bridge and Luke knew the eye where Lucy, with her mother and Mistress Oakes, had slept.
-March had begun warm but they felt some cold, but there was no rain, wind and fog.
-Watching it all near the river and looking at the universe, Luke discovered a shooting star.
-Lucy saw it also, and without saying what, something each of them asked.
+March had begun warm but they felt some cold, but there was no rain, wind or fog.
+Watching everything near the river and looking at the universe, Luke discovered a shooting star.
+Lucy saw it too, and not saying what, something each of them asked.
 That was the signal for, not having said anything, beginning to touch each other.
-And without realizing it, they began to undress and make love.
-The moon was soft, the stars put a backdrop of bright lights over their heads, cold wrapped them up and that eye of Wrathfall Bridge laughed and lit and was a palace of filigree for two beggars who, although some food they had taken, forgot about hunger in their desire.
-They only needed an orchestra to accompany them, but were music Luke’s words, who suddenly said.
+And unaware of it, they started to undress and make love.
+The moon was soft, the stars put a backdrop of bright lights over their heads, cold wrapped them up and that eye of Wrathfall Bridge laughed and lit and was a filigree palace for two beggars who, although some food they had taken, forgot about hunger in their desire.
+They only needed an orchestra to accompany them, but music were Luke’s words, who suddenly said.

 ─ "Lucy, my darling, and yes, I tell you my darling.
 I just realize that I love you.
 I don't want to cry, but suddenly life smiles.
 You're the most beautiful woman in the world and what I feel for you is deep love.
 I can’t take any more."

 ─ "Luke, my darling - she said-, I think that coming here I realized I was in love.
-And now at last I know that I love you intensely.
-We just have to see what we will do now.
+And now at last I know that I love you deeply.
+We just have to see what we can do now.
 But what each feels about the other was announcing.
-We will already spend all life together.
-Let’s continue what we were doing, but now flesh is not only involved; in the end heart is involved too."
+We will always spend our lives together.
+Let’s continue what we were doing, but now it's not only our bodies that are involved; finally our hearts are also involved."

-The wind from the south began to blow, which blew heat into the skin with the fan of the night.
-The stars were perfume and March was a rosary of tenderness to cover them forever, so that that night of love was just the first dew for the rain of the rest of their days.
+The southern wind began to blow, throwing warmth into their skins with the fan of the night.
+The stars were perfume and March was a rosary of tenderness to cover them forever, so that night of love became just the first dew for the rain of the rest of their days.
 They returned early in the morning and the next day they all knew the news, the splendor of two beggars’ love, tender lovers awaiting their child with confidence.

 ─There they are.
 Do you want to see them?

-─When I brought them here I put them there because in that room is where I was happiest.
+─When I brought them here I put them in the library because in that room is where I was happiest.

 ─They are next to your grandparents.
-We brought the picture you've seen in the mahogany lounge, and their portraits, and as we saw that your parents were there, we put them very close.
+We brought the picture you've seen in the mahogany lounge, and their portraits, and since we saw that your parents were there, we put them very close.

 ─You can tell me the little you know of the former Siddeley and start with my grandparents.
 And then consider telling me the truth about my parents.

 ─I have never told a story, Nike.
-But I will spend today thinking about what I have to say.
+But I will spend today thinking about whatever I have to say.

 ─You’ll be able to do it, Protch.
 It is only necessary that you don’t lack courage.